Last Updated on November 17, 2022

 Reducing your water usage is essential: There’s only so much water on this earth, and we can’t make any more of it.

 Did you know 96.5 percent of the water on earth is too salty for human consumption?
-Two thirds of the remaining fresh water are locked away in polar ice, glaciers, and permanent snow.
+Two-thirds of the remaining freshwater is locked away in polar ice, glaciers, and permanent snow.

-Melting it won’t help, seeing as most of it will just end up as sea water.
+Melting it won’t help, seeing as most of it will just end up as seawater.
 That’s why it’s so important to cherish the water we have and dive deep into all the ways to reduce your carbon footprint before it’s too late.

 Here are a few ways to help conserve water and protect our waterways: